-Why should my company invest in certifying its commercial product or solution?
+Why should my company invest in certifying its commercial product, solution or implementation?

-Frameworx Conformance Certification ensures that a supplier’s product and solution process coverage and information data models are consistent with the TM Forum’s globally recognized standards and best practices.
-The benefits of a conformance certification include
+Frameworx Conformance Certification ensures that the processes and/or information data model of a Vendor’s product or a Service Provider’s implementation are consistent with the TM Forum’s globally recognized standards and best practices.
+The benefits of a Frameworx conformance certification include:

-- Expands the market opportunity for your product or solution
+- Expanding market opportunities for your product or solution

-- Provides proof-points to respond to Service Provider RFx demands for conformance to TM Forum Frameworx
+- Providing proof-points to respond to Service Provider RFx demands for conformance to TM Forum Frameworx

-- Makes it easier for Service Providers to acquire products and solutions
+- Making it simpler and more reliable for Service Providers to acquire products and solutions

-- Differentiates your product or solutions from nonstandard products and solutions provided by other providers
+- Differentiating your product from nonstandard products provided by other vendors

-- Reduces the cost of responding to RFx requests
+- Reducing the time and effort in responding efficiently to RFx requests

-TM Forum Frameworx Product and Solution Conformance Assessments are designed to create an open and vibrant market that enables the vendor to differentiate their products and solutions by showing clear alignment with industry best practices and standards that are widely by service providers.
+TM Forum Frameworx Conformance Assessments are designed to create an open and dynamic market which enables vendors to differentiate their products and solutions by showing clear alignment with industry best practices and standards that are widely used by service providers.

-The Frameworx adoption survey from March 2014 shows the proliferation of the industry-recognized suite of standards.
-According to the survey, 89% service provider member respondents’ use and gain measurable benefits from TM Forum’s Frameworx to simplify their IT infrastructure.
+The Frameworx adoption survey from recent years shows the proliferation of the industry-recognized suite of standards.
+According to a recent survey, 89% service provider member respondents’ use and gain measurable benefits from TM Forum’s Frameworx to optimize their business processes and IT capabilities.
 82% of companies surveyed reported they are mandating Frameworx conformance in relevant RFx specifications, and 85% of those mandating Frameworx during procurement said that whether or not a product or solution is conformant to standards is an important influence on their purchasing decision.

 How long does it take to conduct a Frameworx conformance certification assessment?

-The time it takes to complete the assessment depends on the scope of the assessment and the amount of resource that can be dedicated to gathering and providing the evidence to TM Forum assessors.
+The time it takes to complete the assessment depends on the number of processes and/or information entities included in the scope for certification and the amount of expertise and resources that can be dedicated to gathering and providing the evidence to TM Forum assessors.

-Once the scope is agreed and a contract is in place the execution phase of an assessment typically takes 8-10 weeks for an average sized assessment of approximately 30 Level 3 Business Process Framework (eTOM) processes and 20 Information Framework (SID) Aggregate Business Entities (ABE).
+Once the scope is agreed and a contract is in place the execution phase of an assessment typically takes 6 to 8 weeks for an average sized assessment of approximately 30 Level 3 Business Process Framework (eTOM) processes and 20 Information Framework (SID) Aggregate Business Entities (ABE).